riyajain2008/customers/README.md

 Licensed under the Apache License.
 See [LICENSE](LICENSE)

 This repository is part of the New York University (NYU) masters class: **CSCI-GA.2820-001 DevOps and Agile Methodologies** created and taught by [John Rofrano](https://cs.nyu.edu/~rofrano/), Adjunct Instructor, NYU Courant Institute, Graduate Division, Computer Science, and NYU Stern School of Business.

+# Customer team

+## Code Standard
+- use snake_case, like `this_is_snake_case_variable`.
+- always keep code formatted, VSCode extension `Prettier` is recommended.

+## Workflow
+- Before working on a story, check if there are any stories in 'Review/QA'.
+If so, find the corresponding pull request and test it yourself.
+If everything works well, move the story to the 'Done' section
+- When you work on a story, always select the top story from the 'sprint backlog' without dependency on in progress stories, drag it into 'In Progress', and assign it to yourself.
+Pull the latest code from GitHub, create a new branch, and write your code on that branch.
+- When you finish working on a story, commit your branch to GitHub, create a new pull request, and link it to the corresponding story.
+Then, drag it into 'Review/QA'.